Dirga36/Doodle-Tank/README.md

 - New [items](https://github.com/Dirga36/Doodle-Tank/wiki/Item-List#item-list), craftable items for building the tank

 ### Features

+- Tanks will defend you and villagers from monsters

 - Tank's [health paramater](https://github.com/Dirga36/Doodle-Tank/wiki/Miscellaneous#1-health-parameter), shows current HP of the tank

 - You can sit on the tank

 Installation: [see this page.](https://github.com/Dirga36/Doodle-Tank/wiki/Instalation)